kubernetes/website/docs/admin/cluster-management.md

 If you need to reboot a node (such as for a kernel upgrade, libc upgrade, hardware repair, etc.), and the downtime is brief, then when the Kubelet restarts, it will attempt to restart the pods scheduled to it.
-If the reboot takes longer (5 minutes is the default timeout, controlled by `--pod-eviction-timeout` on the controller-manager), then the node controller will terminate the pods that are bound to the unavailable node.
+If the reboot takes longer (the default time is 5 minutes, controlled by `--pod-eviction-timeout` on the controller-manager), then the node controller will terminate the pods that are bound to the unavailable node.
 If there is a corresponding replica set (or replication controller), then a new copy of the pod will be started on a different node.
 So, in the case where all pods are replicated, upgrades can be done without special coordination, assuming that not all nodes will go down at the same time.